-Students will be required to attend several preparatory meetings and on-campus theatre performances during the second half of spring semester.
+Students will be required to attend several preparatory meetings and on-campus theatre performances during the second half of the spring semester (please see syllabus).
 Information on these meetings and performances will be provided as part of the application process.
 Arrangements can be made for accepted students at other campuses to meet pre-departure requirements.

 Student journals will be read in two stages: the first half will be read by Professor Sage while in London, and the second half will be turned in soon after our return to the United States.
 Students will be given a participation grade, which evaluates your level of inquisitiveness and positive contributions to discussions and other group activities.

 The final project will be a personal exploration of a specific issue of diversity and inclusion/exclusion in the United States and the United Kingdom, and how theatre practices can help make conversations about social issues visible in unique and impactful ways.

 Transportation to and from the United Kingdom is handled by the student.

 This program is for Scholars in all majors, and at any Penn State campus, who want an intensive academic and cultural experience in the theatre capital of the English-speaking world.

 Three credits of summer undergraduate tuition/fees, program fee $1,600, transportation to London (purchased by student), estimated in-country costs of $500-$800.
 Program fee includes lodgings, shows and select admission fees, transportation between London and Dublin and within both cities, and select meals.
 Summer tuition is charged at in-state, lower-division rates for all students.
 Scholars will receive a refund of $1,000 via scholarship for the program fee.